 There are a lot of other things to do, but these few are a good start for R&D. The first 3 take a good amount of time to finish so don’t underestimate research!

 5. Choosing the Wrong Niche

 The niche you choose is important because it defines the future of your business and profitability.
-Niche defined the demand for your business (product or service your selling) and the competition you are going to have with your rivals.
+Niche defined the demand for your business (product or service you’re selling) and the competition you are going to have with your rivals.

 A good niche is a combination of high demands and low (healthy) competition so choose wisely.
 If a niche is something closer to a fad or just a quick trend, it’s better to avoid it because sooner or later it will finish and all your efforts would be in vain.

 Research is really important in determining the niche of your business.
 An uptrend that is gaining popularity over time is the perfect condition for a niche.
 Avoid downtrends and obsolete niches that there is no future for them.
 If you start a business in the wrong niche, a world of problems awaits you on the other side of rock bottom!

 Some examples of good uptrend niches: